 4. When did I wear/use this last?

-If you can’t remember, purge now!
+If you can’t remember, it’s time to declutter!

 Also, make a mental note not to purchase those types of items in the future.
 Whether it’s a style of clothing that no longer flatters your figure, a type of snack your family no longer enjoys, or decorations that are no longer your style — just stop buying them in the first place!